 RBGE's Library is Scotland's national reference collection for specialist botanical and horticultural resources, and is one of this country's largest research libraries.
-The Library welcomes visitors and information on our Opening Hours, Getting Here and Planning Your Visit can be found on this website.
+The Library welcomes visitors and information on our Opening Hours, Getting Here and Planning Your Visit can be found on this website; information on using the Library for RBGE staff and students on RBGE courses can be found on Green Pages.

 It has been built up to support the specific subject fields researched and taught at RBGE - Garden staff and students are its main users, along with visiting researchers.